bschalme/multi-authn/README.md

 # Multiple Authentication

 This is a showcase project that demonstrates user registration and logging in.
-It shows how you can federate more thyan one source for authentication ("authn"), while have one source of truth for authorization ("authzn").
+It shows how you can federate more than one source for authentication ("authn"), while have one source of truth for authorization ("authzn").
 I wrote it with the intent of adapting it to other projects as required.

 Much gratitude to Eugen Paraschiv and his team at [Baeldung](https://www.baeldung.com/) for their numerous tutorials that served as inspiration to this project.